-- The School District has 113 teachers who have achieved the National Board Certification. - The School District continues to work in collaboration with the Second Harvest Food Bank of Metrolina in the "backpack" program for students in our district who are in need of food in their homes over the weekends. - The School District continued the lunch buddy program.
-This program allows community members into the schools to work with students. - The School District continued to invest in a one-to-one technology initiative for first through twelfth grade students. - The School District's softball field was named the 2015 National Softball Field of the Year.
+- Clover High School's graduation rate remained above 90% for the third year in a row, a first for the District. - Extracurricular activities across the District continued to excel. - The School District has 109 teachers who have achieved the National Board Certification. - The School District continues to work in collaboration with the Second Harvest Food Bank of Metrolina in the "backpack" program for students in our district who are in need of food in their homes over the weekends. - The School District continued the lunch buddy program.
+This program allows community members into the schools to work with students. - The School District continued to invest in a one-to-one technology initiative for first through twelfth grade students.